der-grosse/r6-strats/README.md

 ### Editor

+- rotate assets
 - add layout assets to editor
-- make doors, windows and walls clickable to easily add assets
 - edit history with undo/redo
 - click and drag for selecting mulptiple elements at once
 - add default color to operators since they might not be easily visible otherwise
+- make doors, windows and walls clickable to easily add assets
 - edit attributes of multiple assets at once
 - add new map blueprints
 - add toggle for floors of map